 Conventional hauling of mineral ore, overburden and waste using diesel powered trucks on gravel roads, increases rolling resistance.

-Improve the fuel efficiency of haul trucks through fleet optimisation and upgrades.
-Examples include:
+Improve the fuel efficiency of haul trucks through some of these fleet optimisation and upgrades.

 Alternatives to haul trucks

 There are alternative material movement methods to complement haul trucks.

 These are significantly more efficient in transporting materials than haul trucks, using about 20% of the energy required by heavy-duty trucks.
 There is also scope to improve their performance through optimisation using simulation models and better monitoring and management.

 IPCC systems are the most energy-efficient means for hauling ore, overburden and waste from open cut mines.
 IPCC systems do have significantly larger upfront costs, however, compared to haul trucks.